 Relationship:

-- AI Overview may replace some snippets
+- AI Overview may replace some snippets, particularly for broad informational queries

 - Both compete for attention above organic results

-- Snippets still appear for many queries
+- Snippets still appear for many specific, definition-style queries

-- Optimization strategies overlap
+- Optimization strategies overlap - clear structure benefits both

 Adaptation:

-- Target queries without AI Overview
+- Target queries where AI Overview doesn’t appear

 - Build EEAT signals

-- Monitor which queries show what features
+- Monitor which queries show what features using Semrush or Ahrefs SERP tracking

 Common Featured Snippet Mistakes